OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 ===========

-One of the goals of OpenModelica is to provide a full, no-compromise implementation of the latest verion of the
+One of the goals of OpenModelica is to provide a full, no-compromise implementation of the latest version of the
 `Modelica Language Specification <https://specification.modelica.org>`_, released by the non-profit `Modelica Association <https://www.modelica.org>`_.
 This means that a main requirement for a Modelica library to work in OpenModelica is to be fully compliant to the Language Specification.

-Libraries and models developed with other Modelica tools may contain some code which is not valid according to the language specification, but still accepted by that tool, e.g. to support legacy code of their customers.
-In order to use those libraries and models in OpenModelica, one needs to make sure that there are no such occurrencies.
-Note that getting rid of invalid Modelica code does not make the library *only* usable in OpenModelica; to the contrary, doing that is the best guarantee that the library will be usable both with the original tool used for development and with OpenModelica, as well as with any other present or future tool that follows the standard.
+Libraries and models developed with other Modelica tools may contain some code which is not valid according to the current language specification, but still accepted by that tool, e.g. to support legacy code of their customers.
+In order to use those libraries and models in OpenModelica, one needs to make sure that such code is replaced by a valid one.
+Note that getting rid of invalid Modelica code does not make the library *only* usable in OpenModelica; to the contrary, doing that is the best guarantee that the library will be usable *both* with the original tool used for development *and* with OpenModelica, as well as with any other present or future Modelica tool that follows the standard strictly.

-The first recommendation is to use any flag or option of the tool that was originally used to develop the library, which checks for strict conformance to the language specification.
+The first recommendation is to use any flag or option of the tool that was originally used to develop the library, that allows to check for strict compliance to the language specification.
 For example, Dymola features a translation option 'Pedantic mode for checking Modelica semantics' that issues an error if non-standard constructs are used.

-For your convenience, here you find a list of commonly reported issues.
+For your convenience, here you can find a list of commonly reported issues.

 Mapping of the library on the file system
 -------

-Packages can be mapped onto individual .mo files or onto hierarchical directory structures on the file system, according to the rules set forth in Section 13.4 of the language specification
+Packages can be mapped onto individual *.mo* files or onto hierarchical directory structures on the file system, according to the rules set forth in `Section 13.4 <https://specification.modelica.org/maint/3.5/packages.html#mapping-package-class-structures-to-a-hierarchical-file-system>`_. of the language specification.
-`Section 13.4 <https://specification.modelica.org/maint/3.5/packages.html#mapping-package-class-structures-to-a-hierarchical-file-system>`_.
 The file encoding must be UTF-8; the use of a BOM at the beginning of the file is deprecated and preferably avoided.
-If you are using non-ASCII characters in the comments or in the documentation, make sure you are not using any other encoding.
+If there are using non-ASCII characters in the comments or in the documentation of your library, make sure that the file is encoded as UTF-8.

-If a directory-based representation is chosen, each .mo file must start with a within clause, and each directory should contain a package.order that lists all the classes and constants defined as separate files in that directory.
+If a directory-based representation is chosen, each *.mo* file must start with a *within* clause, and each directory should contain a package.order that lists all the classes and constants defined as separate files in that directory.

 When using revision control systems such as GIT or SVN, if the library is